firozkhan18/SpringBoot/microservices/Part_01_Spring_Boot_Microservices_Building_Services.md

 ```
 ### Migrate to Maven Multi-Module Project

+- Product-Service
+	- Create a new Spring Boot project for Product-Service
+	- Implement REST endpoints for CRUD operations on products
+	- Add dependencies for Spring Web, Spring Data JPA, and H2 database
+	- Create entity class for Product and repository interface for database operations
+- Order-Service
+	- Create a new Spring Boot project for Order-Service
+	- Implement REST endpoints for CRUD operations on orders
+	- Add dependencies for Spring Web, Spring Data JPA, and H2 database
+	- Create entity class for Order and repository interface for database operations
+- Inventory-Service
+	- Create a new Spring Boot project for Inventory-Service
+	- Implement REST endpoints for checking and updating product inventory
+	- Add dependencies for Spring Web, Spring Data JPA, and H2 database
+	- Create entity class for InventoryItem and repository interface for database operations
+- Notification-Service
+	- Create a new Spring Boot project for Notification-Service
+	- Implement REST endpoints for sending notifications to users
+	- Add dependencies for Spring Web and Spring Messaging
+	- Implement a messaging service to send notifications
+- Service-Discovery
+	- Create a new Spring Boot project for Service-Discovery using Netflix Eureka
+	- Add dependencies for Spring Cloud Eureka Server
+	- Configure Eureka Server to register and discover microservices
+- API-Gateway
+	- Create a new Spring Boot project for API-Gateway using Spring Cloud Gateway
+	- Add dependencies for Spring Cloud Gateway
+	- Configure API Gateway to route requests to appropriate microservices based on the path

+By following this structure, you can create a modular and scalable microservice architecture using Spring Boot.
+Each microservice is responsible for a specific domain (such as products, orders, inventory, notifications) and can be easily extended or updated without affecting other services.
+Service Discovery and API Gateway help in managing communication between services and routing requests efficiently.

 Step 1: Create a Maven Project with the name spring-boot-microservices.

 Step 2: Open the pom.xml (parent pom) file and change the packaging type jar to pom.